 The scope of this availability estimate is a single aLIGO interferometer (not an estimate of coincidence operation, yet).

 This estimate does not (yet) address the impact of non-interferometer, observatory systems on the system availability.
 For example facility systems such as HVAC and vacuum equipment.
-The experience from iLIGO/eLIGO is that these systems do not significantly impact the interferometer uptime (see for example, T080160).
+The experience from iLIGO/eLIGO is that these systems do not significantly impact the interferometer uptime (see section 6.9 and, for example, T080160).

 Previous Experience